Galapagos Wildlife & Photo Safari

 Fishing Option is an additional $500 / Person based on 4 anglers

 Galapagos Expedition pricing is per person based on double occupancy.
-Fishing charters are based on double occupancy and 4 angler per charger.
-Quito Tour is optional for people on the return flight from Galapagos.
+Fishing charters are based on double occupancy and four anglers per charter.

 Deposit is $1,500 per person (non refundable) with the balance due 90 days out from the expedition date.

 Upon arrival to the modern, new San Cristobal airport, Ron Modra, expedition leader, will meet and coordinate your hotel check-in.
 After check-in, you will take a bus ride to explore the highlands of San Cristobal.
 You will visit the National Park’s Galapaguera (tortoise breeding center) where park naturalists breed endemic tortoises to release back into the wild at Punta Pitt, helping to expand the San Cristobal tortoise population.